mavlink/mavlink-devguide/en/guide/define_xml_element.md

 When creating a new message you should select the next unused id for your dialect (after the last one defined in your target dialect file).

-The allocated ranges are listed below.
+Allocated ranges are listed below (a more complete list is provided in the comments in [all.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/all.xml)):

 Dialect | Range
 --- | ---